gektec/G10beta/content/unreal engine tutorial/example_environment/_index.md

 series: []
 featured: true
 ---
-Please use your mouse rotate around following scene.
+Please use a computer to operate.
+Use your mouse rotate around following scene.
 Use the scrolling wheel to zoom in or out.

 It may take at most a minute to load the model.
 Some visual effects, such as ray tracing, are not able to be represented due to performance limitations.